aliezwz/ZheWang_BiofuelDiscovery/README.md

 [Deepchem tutorials](https://github.com/deepchem/deepchem/blob/master/examples/tutorials/Generating_molecules_with_MolGAN.ipynb)
 ### 3.3 How to
 In order to run the project, user should follow the following steps:
-1-Select any model in the Classifier fold and train it using trining database.
+1-Select any model in the Classifier fold and train it using **Seed_Dataset**.
 You will get a trianed modle.
 2-Use the trained model to classify your dataset.
 You will get a database with labels "biofuel" and "non-biofuel".
 3-Save the dataset you used in step 1 and the smiles of the molecules with the label "biofuel" in the newly obtained dataset, and create a new dataset.
 4-Use SMILES dataset to train MolGAN.
 The MolGAN will generate more unique and vaild smiles.